 2. The Great Park Balloon

 If you’ve ever driven through Irvine on the I-5 you may have seen this bright orange balloon.
 This is the Great Park’s iconic attraction, and one of the largest of its kind.
+It’s also one of the coolest things to do in Orange County if you are on a budget.

 Don’t mistake the big orange balloon for a hot air balloon; this is actually a helium balloon that is tethered to the ground and a super cool way to see the city.
 It can take 25-30 people up to 400 feet in the air for an amazing 360 view over Orange County.